 What can I use to deliver organics to a District Transfer Station? |

 We encourage the use of any tote, bin or basket to deliver organics to a District Transfer Station.
 We recommend using compostable liners or paper bags to prevent spills and messes.
-Do you have a unique way you are delivering your material?
-Tell us about it!
+If you are in the Green Bin organics collection area and receive curbside collection, only curbside Green Bins can be used for collection. |

 What do you do with organics? |